 Can I build or renovate in the Floodplain?

 Whether you can build or renovate in the floodplain depends on:

 - Where the property is in the floodplain.

 - If the building's floor is above the required elevation.

 - The cost of renovation compared to the value of the existing structure.

 Building codes are different in the floodplain than outside of the floodplain.
 A Floodplain permit is required before any floodplain construction takes place to make sure it complies with the additional regulations.
-Floodplain development restrictions apply to grading, new construction and some renovations on floodplain property.
+Floodplain development restrictions apply to grading, new construction, and some renovations on property with floodplain on it.